 Any action or series of actions taken by the Commission may be perceived differently by citizens and citizen groups, and may lead them to express their perceptions and opinions, in agreement with the Commission or otherwise.

 While the Commission is authorized under Section 2(4), Article IX-C of the Constitution to “deputize, with the concurrence of the President, law enforcement agencies and instrumentalities of the Government, including the Armed Forces of the Philippines, for the exclusive purpose of ensuring free, orderly, honest, peaceful, and credible elections,” the limits of exercising this authority is clear.
 It should not be weaponized against the people.
-After all, under the same Constitution, “
+After all, under the same Constitution, “sovereignty resides in the people and all government authority emanates from them” (Section 1, Article II).

 There are election laws and processes in place to investigate and penalize election offenses, as well as to address election-related concerns.
 The focus ought to be on educating the public of these mechanisms, instead of resorting to warnings.